-CAROLINE TAYLOR: What makes the island special as a destination for eco and adventure lovers?
+CAROLINE TAYLOR: What makes Trinidad so special as a destination for eco and adventure lovers?

 COURTENAY ROOKS: What you’re essentially getting is a South American destination on a Caribbean island.
 But compared to the rest of the Caribbean, we were connected to South America which means you’re really getting South American flora and fauna… When I hike in Suriname or Brazil or go birdwatching, it is more familiar to me than if I do that in Dominica or Barbados.
 There is a greater level of familiarity in South America.